panwarlsweet/XGB_training/README.md

 for example
 python trainMVAHHbbgg.py Radion low 2016 output_training
 ```````
+## NOTE: My setup reads input trees from eos and store output at eos except training output folder which will be in the same location from where command is executed.
+If one needs to change it then path should be modified here https://github.com/panwarlsweet/XGB_training/blob/master/training_utils.py#L12-L13

-At the end you should be able to get all the plots with .pkl file in the output_training_Radionlow_2016 folder.
+At the end you should be able to get all the plots with .pkl file in the output_training_Radion_low_2016 folder.
-#cumulative transformation
+# cumulative transformation
 ````````
 python createReducedTrees.py Signal Mass_range Year trainingfolder
-for ex.
+for example:
 python createReducedTrees.py Radion low 2016 output_training_Radion_low_2016

 python transformMVAOutput.py -i /path/to/Total_preselection_diffNaming.root